UCSFMemoryAndAging/macpie/docs/cli.rst

 Output
 ~~~~~~

-In the results file, the primary data object will have the suffix ``_anchor``, and every linked
+In the results file, the primary dataset will have the suffix ``_anchor``, and every linked
-secondary data object will have the suffix ``_linked``.
+secondary dataset will have the suffix ``_linked``.

-**IMPORTANT NOTE REGARDING DUPLICATES**: Each secondary data object result will have an extra column
+**IMPORTANT NOTE REGARDING DUPLICATES**: Each secondary dataset result will have an extra column
 ``_duplicates`` indicating whether that row is part of a duplicate set of rows (i.e. ``True`` if it is
 a duplicate, ``False`` otherwise); that row will also be highlighted yellow.
 It is up to you to
 remove any duplicates and keep the single record you consider the most valid or most useful to your dataset.